autonity/docs.autonity.org/oracle/install-oracle/index.md

 ## Overview

-The Autonity Oracle Server can be installed in several ways:
+The [Autonity Oracle Server ](https://github.com/autonity/autonity-oracle) can be installed in several ways:

 - as a pre-compiled Linux Executable File from the Release Archive
-- by building the client from source code
+- by building the server from source code
 - in a Docker container.

 We assume that the Autonity Oracle Server will run on a _host_ machine (a VPS or other host that is always-on and persistently available), and a distinct _host_ machine will be used for Autonity Go Client the oracle serves via the WSS endpoint.